Mosharof-Hossen/Global-Trekker/README.md

 3. Tourist spots details can be created, read, updated, deleted.
 4. Here some routes are private/protected route.
 5. For login/registration I used firebase authentication like email-password, google and github login.
-6. I have used validation in login and registration form
+6. I have used validation in login and registration form.
+7. Tourist Spot Section: Here I show at least 12 cards of tourist spots, I have added to the database.
-7. Both the server site and the client site were challenging.
+8. Both the server site and the client site were challenging.
 I enjoyed it.